[ register ] user: pass:

 6. Arthur Prentice.
 He d. in WW II on 8 Aug 1944, Normandy, France.
 Prentice Lake in Northern Saskatchewan was named after him.
 Joyce Prentice's email of 14 Oct 2003 relates shas a beautiful picture of him sitting under a tree in his uniform reading a letter from home, with a beautiful labrador dog sitting beside him.

-9. George Prentice b.
-1894, Northumberland Co., Ontario and died there c.
-1976.
-He m.
-Margaret E. Blackwell (1890-1977) both buried in Grafton.
-Their children are:
+He married Margaret E. Blackwell (1890-1977) both buried in Grafton.

-1. William Prentice
+1. William Prentice.

-2. James/Jim Prentice
+2. James/Jim Prentice.

-3. Edward Prentice
+3. Edward Prentice.

 4. Frances "Fran" Prentice.
 She m.
 Norman Geno.

-5. Harold Prentice
+5. Harold Prentice.

-John m.
-Florence Lillian Mepham, b.
+John married Florence Lillian Mepham, b.
 7 Dec 1916 and d.
 21 May 1994 in St. George's Grafton.
 Florence was also a descendant of James Scarf (see #1) whose daughter Mary Ann (sister of Elizabeth) married Elijah Humphrey.
 Their daughter Mary Ann Humphrey m George Barber, of Norfolk, England.
 George and Mary Ann Barber were the parents of Lillian Barber.
-Lillian Barber married George Mepham and had one child, Florence Lillian Mepham who m John "Jack" Prentice.
+Lillian Barber married George Mepham and had one child, Florence Lillian Mepham who m.
+John "Jack" Prentice.
 Florence's mother, Lillian Mepham died in the flu epidemic in 1918.
-Children:

 1. John Gary Prentice.
 He m.
 Dianne Marjorie Tackaberry.
 Children:

-• Glen Gary Prentice, b.
+1. Glen Gary Prentice, b.
 4 Jul 1972.

-• Kimberly Ann Prentice, 21 Sep 1969.
+2. Kimberly Ann Prentice, 21 Sep 1969.

 2. Rosemarie Prentice.
 She m.
 Beverley Robins.

 3. Glen Prentice.
 He m.
 Patricia Calnan.
-Subject further investigation, they might be the persons shown at Ancestry.com who had:
+Subject to further investigation, they might be the persons shown at Ancestry.com who had:

 1. (son) Prentice who m.
 Miss Innis and had 2 sons.